Spatiotemporal Autoregressive Models for Areal Compositional Data: Conclusion

 \section{Conclusion}

 Understanding how regional economic structures evolve over space and time requires models that accommodate both spatial and temporal dependence while respecting the compositional nature of the data.
-In this paper, we addressed this challenge through two real-world applications: the monthly evolution of housing market compositions across postcode areas in Berlin, and the annual development of sectoral economic shares across Spanish municipalities.
-Both examples highlight key features of compositional areal data in practice---structural constraints, spatiotemporal dependence, and component-specific dynamics---that conventional models fail to accommodate.
+In this paper, we addressed this challenge through a real-world applications: the monthly evolution of housing market compositions across postcode areas in Berlin.
+The example highlighted key features of compositional areal data in practice---structural constraints, spatiotemporal dependence, and component-specific dynamics, which conventional models would fail to accommodate.

 To address these challenges, we proposed a spatiotemporal multivariate autoregressive framework tailored for composition-valued panel data.
-The model combines a quasi-maximum likelihood estimator with isometric log-ratio transformations, ensuring identifiability and asymptotic consistency under increasing space and time domains.
+The model combines a quasi maximum likelihood estimator with isometric log-ratio transformations, ensuring identifiability and asymptotic consistency under increasing space and time domains.
 In the Berlin housing market, we found evidence of moderate spatial spillovers and strong persistence in the share of undeveloped land.
-In contrast, the Spanish sectoral data exhibited minimal spatial dependence but highly stable temporal dynamics across all components.
-Cross-component interactions were weak in both cases, with the diagonal autoregressive terms dominating the temporal structure.
+Cross-component interactions were weak in both cases, but statistically significant.

-Back-transformation of the ILR coordinates confirmed these findings on the original scale: in Berlin, undeveloped land shares exhibited the strongest persistence, while in Spain, sectoral compositions changed gradually and uniformly across regions.
-These results demonstrate the value of the proposed framework for capturing interpretable and component-specific spatiotemporal dynamics in constrained multivariate systems.

 The flexibility and interpretability of the model make it a valuable tool for analysing compositionally constrained processes in regional economics and related fields.
 Future research could extend the framework in several directions.
 Methodologically, non-Gaussian extensions, such as compositional count models or models for zero-inflated data, could allow applications in domains like ecology, demography, or epidemiology.
 Allowing spatially or temporally varying autoregressive coefficients may help capture localised dynamics or structural heterogeneity.
 Furthermore, models that incorporate covariates in both the mean and dependency structure, or that allow for endogenous lagged effects across compositional components, would increase applicability.
 Finally, change-point extensions or regime-switching versions of the model could account for structural breaks or policy-induced shifts in regional dynamics.